Name

 Wartime Service

-He served originally as 3778 in the Royal Engineers (East Anglian Engineers).
-Later he was transferred to the 16th Battalion of the Cheshire Regiment with the service number 57855.
-He had only been at the front for three months when he had an attack of angina pectoris and although he was taken to an aid post he died in twenty minutes.
-He was given a military funeral in a cemetery in France.
+It was reported, in the local papers, that he had only been at the front for three months when he had an attack of angina pectoris and although he was taken to an aid post he died in twenty minutes.

-He was buried in Mesnil-St-Nicaise Churchyard, Somme in France, near North West corner.
+He was given a military funeral in a cemetery in France and he was buried in Mesnil-St-Nicaise Churchyard, Somme in France, near North West corner.

 Acknowledgments